coolbutuseless/ctypesio/README.md

   - `read_uint8()`, `write_uint8()` etc for reading signed/unsigned 8,
     16, 32, 64-bit integers
-  - For types which don’t fit in a standard R integer (e.g. `uint64`) there are options to promote this to double, hexadecimal or read as a raw vector
+  - For types which don’t fit in a standard R integer (e.g. `uint64`) there are options to promote this to double, hexadecimal, `bit64::integer64` or read as a raw vector
 - Other
   - `read_str()`, `read_str_raw()`, `read_utf8()`, `read_utf8_raw()`,
     `write_utf8()`, `write_utf8_raw()`